 - White collar crimes, such as fraud and computer crime

 Don’t let a criminal conviction ruin your life.
-Contact the criminal defense team of McWhirter, Bellinger, & Associates, P.A., today to protect your reputation, your life, and your rights.
+Contact the criminal defense attorneys of McWhirter, Bellinger, & Associates, P.A., today to protect your reputation, your life, and your rights.
 Serving the areas of Camden, Lexington, Newberry, Orangeburg, Columbia, and Aiken, South Carolina.

 Being arrested for DUI, Driving under the influence, is a serious and often life-changing event.
 If found guilty, a driver can lose their license and sometimes their livelihood, not to mention possible jail time and fines.
-Having an experienced lawyer you can trust who will work on your behalf to give you the best possible outcome would be a welcomed relief from the stress of an arrest.
+Having experienced criminal defense attorneys you can trust who will work on your behalf to give you the best possible outcome would be a welcomed relief from the stress of an arrest.
 John Meadors and his criminal defense team is ready to help.
 John has handled many DUI cases and he is ready to help you with yours.
-Call our offices today at 888-353-5513 today for a FREE consultation.
+Call our offices today at 888-353-5513 today for a free consultation.
 We will give you a quote over the phone and we can get to work on your case right away.

 In some states, DUI is called DWI, or Driving While Intoxicated.

 If you are facing theft-related criminal charges, you need an aggressive trial lawyer who won’t back down from fighting for your best interest.
 These types of charges carry the potential for severe punishment.
 Our South Carolina trial attorneys aggressively represent people facing theft charges in Columbia and across the state.